netgroup-polito/CrownLabs/cluster_config/kube-prometheus/README.md

 We need to give permission to the pod prometheus to be able to get on endpoints that it does not know.
 To know them he has to talk with his APIserver and to do so he need an identity i.e. a ServiceAccount, finally the permissions are needed.
 To do this we use the concepts of ClusterRole and ClusterRoleBinding.
 So
 ```
 kubectl apply -f prometheus-scraper-cluster-role.yaml
 ```
 Now Prometheus can scrape all the namespaces in the cluster.

-## Grafana OAuth2 Authentication
+## OAuth2 Authentication
-It is possible to configure many different oauth2 authentication services with Grafana using the `generic_oauth` feature.
-In the following, we will setup Grafana to use Keycloak as identity provider. *Note*: this guide assumes Keycloak to be already deployed and available.
+In the following, we will setup Alertmanager, Grafana and Prometheus to use Keycloak as identity provider for the authentication.
+Grafana can natively use Keycloak as identity provider, while the authentication for the other two services is managed through the ingress controller and [oauth2_proxy](https://github.com/pusher/oauth2_proxy). *Note*: this guide assumes Keycloak to be already deployed and available.
 Please refer to the [keycloak deployment guide](../Keycloak/README.md) for more information.

 ### Keycloak configuration

-1. Create a new client for Grafana;
+1. Create a new client for `monitoring`;
 2. Configure the Client Protocol to be `openid-connect`;
 3. Set Access Type to `confidential`;
-4. Configure the Root URL and the Base URL to the grafana URL (e.g. https://grafana.example.com/);
-5. Configure the Valid Redirect URIs to the grafana URL (e.g. https://grafana.example.com/*);
+4. Configure the Valid Redirect URIs to the alertmanager, grafana and prometheus URLs (e.g. https://alertmanager.example.com/*, https://grafana.example.com/*, https://prometheus.example.com/*);
-6. From the Credentials tab, copy the Client Secret that has been generated.
+5. From the Credentials tab, copy the Client Secret that has been generated;
+6. From the Mappers tab, add a new `Group Membership` mapper with Token Claim Name equal to `groups`.

+### Alertmanager and Prometheus configuration

+1. Generate a new Cookie Secret:
+    ```sh
+    python -c 'import os,base64; print(base64.urlsafe_b64encode(os.urandom(16)).decode())'
+    ```
+2. Edit the [monitoring-oauth2-proxy deployment](manifests/monitoring-oauth2-proxy-deployment.yaml) and adapt it to your configuration.
+In particular, it is necessary to adapt the different URIs, specify the Cookie Secret previously created and the Client ID and Secret generated in Keycloak.
+The meaning of the different fields is specified by the embedded comments.
+3. Configure the `Ingress` objects to perform OAuth2 authentication.
+See [ingress-monitoring.yaml](../Ingress_controller/ingress-monitoring.yaml) for the complete configuration.

 ### Grafana configuration